ironhack-datalabs/datamad0819/module-1/pandas-project/your-code/README.md

 ## Conclusions

 1. The USA is the country with more shark attacks, followed by Australia
-2. Florida is the are with more shark attacks, followed by New South Wales
+2. Florida is the area with more shark attacks, followed by New South Wales
 3. 88,83% of the victims of shark attacks are men and just 11,17% are women
 4. The average age of the victims is 27 years
 5. The attacks are mostly in the afternoon